SafnaRiyas16/Video-Stabilization/README.md

 # Video-Stabilization
-# Packages Used :
+Librairies  Used :
-cv2,numpy,scipy,math
+•cv2
+•numPy
+•sciPy
+•math

 #Task1 : Task 1 is image orientation.
 An input image will be given.
 The image is made to rotate and the program returns the angle in which the image was rotated.

 #Task2: Video Orientation.
 The video was rotated in an arbitrary angle and the video was corrected.

+To run:
+ python task1.py
+ python task2.py

 #References :

 http://opencv-python-